+ownership in order for the warranty cover to remain valid.

+The Explorer Group Ltd Customer Care Delves lane Consett

+Consett County Durham

+DH8 7PE

+www.elddis.co.uk

+This form is also available for you to print from our web site.

+NOTIFICATION OF CHANGE OF OWNERSHIP

+Previous owner details (if known):

+Name:

+Address:

+Post code:

+Email:

+New owner details:

+Name:

+Address:

+Post code:

+Daytime telephone number: Date of purchase:

+Email:

+Details of Caravan:

+Range: Model:

-The Explorer Group Ltd Customer Care Delves lane Consett County Durham DH8 7PF www.elddis.co.uk This form is also available for you to print from our web site.
-NOTIFICATION OF CHANGE OF OWNERSHIP Previous owner details (if known): Post code: Fmail: New owner details: Post code: Details of Caravan: Range: Model: Vehicle identification number (17 digits): In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.
+Vehicle identification number (17 digits):

+In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.

 If you do not want to receive information about products and services from Elddis or Buccaneer, please tick.